Sweetyamnesia/BrainBoostVR/portfolio-project/Stage 1: Team Formation and Idea Development.md

 **⚠️ Challenges & Risks:** Learning Unity and C#, integrating Firebase and Cloudinary, optimizing for standalone headsets, VR ergonomics, testing with users

-**🎯 Target Prioritization:** Focus on healthcare facilities and professionals for the MVP
+**🎯 Target Prioritization:** Healthcare facilities and professionals for MVP; restricted scope to core functionalities to ensure feasibility

 ---